-In 1980, the chair was officially added to the permanent collection of the Museum of Modern Art, New York.
-A unique copy of the first chair, featuring Peter Keler’s horsehair fabric, is held in the permanent collection of the Cantilever Chair Museum/Tecta Archive in Lauenförde.
-On 1st October 1979, shortly before his death, Marcel Breuer remarked on the creation and exhibition of these ear-ly works in a letter to Tecta: »It’s like an old forgotten dream.«
+In 1980 the D4 was added to the permanent collection of the Museum of Modern Art, New York.
+A unique specimen of the first armchair, featuring Peter Keler’s horsehair fabric, is held in the permanent collection of the Cantilever Chair Museum in Lauenförde.
+This version is an airy construction using a minimum of material.

 Perfection of construction and detail.
 Of course, the first thing we associate with Bauhaus master Marcel Breuer is one material: tubular steel.
 And one principle: the cantilever chair, which sparked modern furniture design.
 “Humankind was freed from the tethers of rigid sitting to enjoy the freedom of the floating seat.
 The cantilever chair was a symbol of its time.”
 But this does not really do justice to Marcel Lajos (“Lajkó”) Breuer (1902-1981).
 What he really pursued was research into the essence of objects: what should, what can a modern piece of furniture do today, was the Bauhaus question.

 In 1925, Breuer became head of the furniture workshop in Dessau as a “junior master”.
 The year before, he had already postulated his definition of contemporary furniture.
 Although he attached great importance to details, Breuer favoured the precision of thinking over formal aspects.
 “There is the perfection of construction and detail, along with and in contrast to simplicity and generosity in form and use,” he wrote in an essay outlining his philosophy.